-FSI did not request a shield from any of the Air Quality Administrative Rules of Montana (ARM) or any Federal Regulations on either a facility-wide or emission unit basis pursuant to ARM 17.8.1214.
-Therefore, a listing of non-applicable requirements is not included in this permit.
+MFI did not request a shield from any of the Air Quality Administrative Rules of Montana (ARM) or any Federal Regulations on either a facility-wide or emission unit basis pursuant to ARM 17.8.1214.
+Therefore, a listing of non-applicable requirements will not be included in this permit.